 - Faucets couldn't consume more than 2.2 gallons per minute

 - Toilets couldn't consume more than 1.6 gallons per flush

 - Showerheads couldn't consume more than 2.5 gallons per minute

 By law, today’s plumbing fixtures are now significantly more efficient than they’ve ever been before.

 My Top Choices (and the Results)

-For me – it wasn’t hard to find the right replacement fixtures for my rental properties.
-Since I bought my first house in 2006, I’ve tried and testing a number of different toilets, faucets, and shower heads and I can safely conclude that I’ve found some very reliable (and greatly improved) options for my properties.
+For me – it wasn't hard to find the right replacement fixtures for my rental properties.
+Since I bought my first house in 2006, I've tested several different toilets, faucets, and showerheads.
+I can safely conclude that I've found some very reliable (and greatly improved) options for my properties.

-1. The new fixtures shouldn’t annoy the tenant or hinder their living experience in any way.
+1. The new fixtures shouldn't annoy or hinder the tenant's living experience.

 2. The cost of each fixture must be reasonable.